luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 ### Tools & Methods
 We evaluate the energy consumption of the H.264 and H.265 codecs by encoding a single video at different resolutions using both codecs in MP4 format.
 We then decode the entire video to measure and compare the energy consumption associated with the decoding process for each codec.

-Encoding and decoding were performed using [FFmpeg](https://www.ffmpeg.org/), a free and open-source software suite used for handling multimedia files.
+Encoding and decoding were performed using [FFmpeg](https://www.ffmpeg.org/) (version 7.1), a free and open-source software suite used for handling multimedia files.
 Both H.264 and H.265 are lossy compression formats, where the Constant Rate Factor (CRF) determines the level of quality loss—lower values retain higher quality at the cost of larger file sizes.
 Additionally the preset controls the trade-off between encoding speed and compression efficiency.
 For this experiment, videos were encoded using **CRF 23** and the **medium preset**, which are the default settings in FFmpeg.
 These values provide a balanced trade-off between compression efficiency, encoding speed, and output quality.

-We measure energy consumption using [EnergiBridge](https://github.com/tdurieux/EnergiBridge).
+We measure energy consumption using [EnergiBridge](https://github.com/tdurieux/EnergiBridge) (version 0.0.7).
 Each decoding experiment is repeated 30 times, with a 1-minute break between runs to prevent residual CPU activity from affecting subsequent measurements.

 Energy consumption is measured from the start of decoding until completion.
 To prevent file writing from affecting the results, the decoded video is directed to a null output, avoiding delays caused by writing large uncompressed video files.
 This approach aligns with real-world use cases, where videos are typically buffered and displayed on-screen rather than written to disk.